Category: EasternLoop2016

 Now I will review Famous Original Ray’s pizza!

 Ray’s has super big slices of pizza that are really good.
-I do not remember if their bathrooms were clean or not so this review is based just on pizza and decor.
-The decor was ok but the pizza was excellent so that is good.
+I do not remember if their bathrooms were clean or not so this review is based just on pizza and décor.
+The décor was sparse but the pizza was excellent so that is good.

 I give both Bleecker Street and Ray’s 5 star reviews.